devilyouwei/devilyouwei/docs/README.md

 _Mar 2023 – Now_
 _Institute of Intelligent Computing Technology, Suzhou, CAS_

 LeChat is a content analysis and generation platform built on large language models and knowledge graphs.
 Compared to traditional content platforms, LeChat leverages cutting-edge generative AI technology to enhance user efficiency in information acquisition and content creation.
 LeChat can parse and analyze Office files, image files and text messages.
 Moreover, it can generate text, images, charts, and document content based on user prompts.
-To address the limitations of knowledge scope and the divergent nature of large language models, LeChat utilizes knowledge graph RAG techniques to enhance model capabilities and expand its cognitive domain.

 -   The background technique, UniAI, has yielded a comprehensive Gen-AI solution based on knowledge graphs and hybrid LLMs.
 -   Two commercial projects utilizing this technology have already been successfully implemented.